JessicaKMcIntosh/BashTerm/README.md

 ### Attributes - `test_attr.sh`

-Exercises te attributes for Underline, Dim and Bold.
+Exercises the attributes for Bold, Dim, Invisible, Italics (probably will not work), Reversed, Standout, and Underline .

 ![Attribute Test](images/attributes.png)